FPNs will be issued in a fair and proportional manner, so those who are spoiling the environment for others are made accountable.

 Flytipping includes putting:

-- items, including furniture, electrical items and appliances on the public highway and on the pavement for others to pick up and reuse
+- items, including furniture, electrical items and appliances on the public highway or private land, and on the pavement for others to pick up and reuse

 - items including furniture, electrical items and appliances by communal refuse or recycling bins, wheelie bins, refuse areas, bring sites or litter bins - if a bin is full, items should be taken to the next nearest bin or taken home until there is capacity in a bin